andrey-lepekhin/andrey-lepekhin.github.io/_posts/2026-02-10-Soundproof-Sleep-Capsule.md

 Then I ran into a harder problem: air.

-A sealed box is quiet.
-It's also a coffin.[^co2-risk] The moment you add ventilation, you add openings—and sound treats openings like invitations.
-It floods through the tiniest crack.[^gap-isolation]
+A sealed box might be quiet, but it's also a coffin.[^co2-risk] Ventilation requires openings, and even a tiny gap can sharply reduce sound isolation.[^gap-isolation]

 So the project stopped being "build heavy walls."
 It became "build heavy walls *and* somehow let air in."